 Transfer Student Advising

-Upon submission of your Course Preference Form (as instructed through the online enrollment checklist), you will be contacted by the Center for Academic Advising and Support Services to schedule an advising appointment.
+Once you submit your Course Preference form (as instructed through the online enrollment checklist), you will be contacted to schedule an advising appointment.

 You will receive the following during your initial advising appointment: